 Manufacturing Systems Engineering is a growing discipline area in the engineering profession.
 Four of the seven technology areas that have been identified for rapid development by the National Science Foundation—advanced manufacturing technologies, advanced materials and processing, biotechnology and healthcare delivery systems—are particularly well-suited for the talents of the manufacturing systems engineer.
 Employment opportunities abound in the metropolitan Los Angeles area, the leading manufacturing region in the United States.

-On the job, manufacturing systems engineers develop new facilities, create computer models and images of products and processes, manage the production process, conduct productivity studies, test products and evaluate materials, troubleshoot on the factory floor and work hand in hand with design engineers.
+On the job, manufacturing systems engineers and engineering managers develop new facilities, create computer models and images of products and processes, manage the production process, conduct productivity studies, test products and evaluate materials, troubleshoot on the factory floor and work hand in hand with design engineers.
 Because their background is broad and the types of work are so varied, these engineers find opportunities in fields besides manufacturing, applying their skills and knowledge in such diverse environments as hospitals, entertainment firms and consulting firms.
 Many manufacturing systems engineers are noted for starting their own companies or for pursuing engineering management career paths in large companies.

 The B.S. in Manufacturing Systems Engineering and the B.S. in Engineering Management programs are accredited by the Engineering Accreditation Commission of ABET.
 Please note that the B.S. in Engineering Management Technology program is not accredited by ABET and is instead accredited through CSUN’s regional accreditor, WSCUC.